Medicines That Heal but Can Harm: Pharmacogenetics (PGx)

 • Receptor and target genes affect how strongly it works.

-In practice, a relatively small panel of genes can touch a large fraction of common prescriptions over a person’s life.
+In practice, a relatively small panel of genes can touch a large fraction of common prescriptions over a person’s life, because many widely used drug classes (pain, mental health, heart/clotting, cholesterol, oncology, immunology) have well-described gene–drug interactions.
+(9) (10)

 Here are some everyday medicines people recognise where small genetic differences can change how well the drug works or how likely side effects are.